The Metamorphoses is Ovid’s epic poem about change, which opens with these lines:

 - Niobe brags and her seven sons then daughters are slayed

 - Latona births on Delos; turns unreasonable peasants to frogs

 - Tereus marries Procne, rapes her sister Philomela, eats his son

 - Boreas steals Orithya as his bride

 - Book VII

-- Jason arrives; Medea’s monologue; Jason wins her and the fleece
+- Jason arrives; Medea’s monologue; Jason wins fleece and her

 - Medea’s potion of youth for Aeson

 - Medea fools old Pelias’s daughters into killing him

 - Story-filled flight of Medea; Jason’s betrayal; Medea’s revenge